Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Introduction

 \section{Introduction}

-Large Reasoning Models such as DeepSeek-R1 \cite{guo2025deepseek} have recently demonstrated remarkable problem-solving capabilities across a wide range of practical and complex scenarios.
-Motivated by these advances, a growing number of studies have sought to extend such powerful multi-step reasoning mechanisms to multimodal settings by applying supervised fine-tuning (SFT) or reinforcement learning (RL) to multimodal models.
-Benefiting from meticulous chain-of-thought (CoT) supervision, Multimodal Large Reasoning Models (MLRMs) have achieved impressive performance on challenging tasks, such as visual mathematics problem-solving \cite{wang2025sota}.
+Large Reasoning Models (LRMs) such as DeepSeek-R1 \cite{guo2025deepseek} have recently demonstrated remarkable problem-solving capabilities across a wide range of practical and complex scenarios.
+Motivated by these advances, a growing number of studies have sought to extend such powerful multi-step reasoning mechanisms to multimodal settings by applying supervised fine-tuning (SFT) or reinforcement learning (RL) algorithms to multimodal models.
+Benefiting from meticulous chain-of-thought (CoT) supervision, Multimodal Large Reasoning Models (MLRMs) have achieved impressive performance on various challenging tasks, such as visual mathematics and physics problem-solving \cite{wang2025sota}.

-Despite recent progress, hallucination remains a persistent issue for MLRMs, which may generate semantically plausible yet factually incorrect or visually irrelevant content, as illustrated in Figure \ref{fig:intro}(a).
-More strikingly, evaluation of representative MLRMs and the corresponding base models on a commonly used hallucination benchmark reveals that MLRMs can hallucinate even more severely than their non-reasoning counterparts.
+Despite recent progress, the hallucination phenomenon remains a persistent issue for MLRMs \cite{liu2025more}, \ie, the model occasionally generates semantically plausible yet factually incorrect or visually irrelevant content, as illustrated in Figure \ref{fig:intro}(a).
+More strikingly, evaluation of representative MLRMs and the corresponding base model on a commonly used hallucination benchmark (Figure \ref{fig:intro}(b)) reveals that MLRMs can hallucinate even more severely than their non-reasoning counterparts.
 This is a counterintuitive phenomenon, as the presence of logical, structured reasoning should, in principle, facilitate a more detailed perception of the image and hence yield more faithful and image-grounded answers.
-These observations underscore the need for a deeper understanding of hallucinations specific to MLRMs and the development of mitigation strategies.
+These observations underscore the need for a deeper understanding of hallucinations specific to MLRMs and the development of effective mitigation strategies.
+However, existing studies primarily focus on constructing benchmarks to better evaluate MLRM's hallucinations and influential factors \cite{liu2025more}, or exclusively discuss the self-contradictory reasoning within CoT traces \cite{dong2025mirage}, leaving approaches for hallucination mitigation in general multimodal tasks largely underexplored.